Angioplasty and stents

 The New Zealand Transport Agency (NZTA) cardiovascular guide(external link) states you mustn't drive for at least 2 days after an angioplasty.

-If you have complications arising from the procedure, or you have had a heart attack resulting in angioplasty, you must not drive until you have been given medical clearance, which is generally 2 weeks for a car licence.
+If you have complications from the procedure, or you have had a heart attack resulting in angioplasty, you must not drive until you have been given medical clearance – this is generally 2 weeks for a car licence.

 If you hold a vocational licence (eg, you drive passenger vehicles, trucks, forklifts, courier vans or fly aeroplanes) different rules apply.
 Your licence needs to be approved by a cardiologist or specialist who will examine you and make sure it's safe for you to drive.